 6. What is the recommended image dimensions?

-Update 8/17/2017 – Google has changed the image dimensions for Google Posts.
+Soon after launch, Google changed the image dimensions for Posts.
 Images will now be cropped in a 4:3 ratio, and images must be 400×300 or larger.

 Also please note that Google will only show a portion of your image in the Knowledge Panel, so it’s best to place any text in the middle of your image to ensure its visibility.